CONTINGENCIES |

 Gulfport operates in the oil and natural gas industry principally in the states of Ohio and Oklahoma with sales to refineries, re-sellers such as marketers, and other end users.
 While certain of these customers are affected by periodic downturns in the economy in general or in their specific segment of the oil and gas industry, Gulfport believes that its level of credit-related losses due to such economic fluctuations has been immaterial and will continue to be immaterial to the Company’s results of operations in the long term.

+The Company maintains cash balances at several banks.
+Accounts at each institution are insured by the Federal Deposit Insurance Corporation.
+At December 31, 2021, Gulfport held no cash in excess of insured limits in these banks.
 During the Predecessor Period, three customers accounted for approximately 37% of the Company's total sales.
 During the Successor Period, two customers accounted for approximately 30% of the Company's total sales.
 During the year ended December 31, 2020, one customer accounted for approximately 12% of the Company's total sales.
 During the year ended December 31, 2019, one customer accounted for approximately 14% of the Company's total sales.
 The Company does not believe that the loss of any of these customers would have a material adverse effect on its natural gas, oil and condensate and NGL sales as alternative customers are readily available.